MathAlpha24/Raspberry-Pi-Zero-Adhoc-Sensor-Network/README.md

 Make sure it lists only IPs of 192.168.2.**x**/24

-If you something else, this is the Ip assigned by WiFi
+If you something else, this is the IP assigned by WiFi
 ```shell
 sh checkAdhoc.sh
 ```